iananyasingh/iananyasingh/README.md

 Heya!
 I'm Ananya Singh, a student currently living in Mumbai, India.
 I'm currently pursuing MCA from TIMSCDR, Mumbai.
-I'm also the co-founder of a debelopment team named 'Anacky'.
 I am actively looking for a tech job as well.

 <br>